Marketing yourself in your pitch, tips, potential questions and more

 Your enthusiasm can go a long way in attracting potential investors when marketing yourself in your pitch.
 Passion has the ability to change opinions.
 Ben from Swift Molecular Diagnostics gave a fantastic pitch and his enthusiasm really shone through.
 Therefore during your elevator pitch, it is important to communicate your enthusiasm as well as the essential facts.
 You will need to use this to persuade people to work for you rather than more established, larger companies.

 Investors will not only question whether their investment will be worthwhile but also whether they could work with someone.
 The investors therefore said that it is important for entrepreneurs to be likeable when marketing themselves in their pitches.
-They don’t want to see arrogance when marketing yourself in your pitch.

 Show your route to market